What are adjectives and how do they function?

 Linguistically speaking, an adjective is a word that has the semantic role of providing further information about a noun’s quality or state of being (such as its size, quantity or material) and the syntactic role of pre- or post-modifying nouns and noun phrases within a clause.
-As will be explored in this course however, it’s not enough to rely on definitions as concise as these when attempting to correctly identify adjectives.
+As will be explored in this reader however, it’s not enough to rely on definitions as concise as these when attempting to correctly identify adjectives.
 In fact, and as is highlighted by the table on the following page, there is some variety in how adjectives are used and formed by the world’s many languages:

 Where English might say ‘I am hungry’ for example, other languages such as Spanish might form ‘I have hunger’ – or even ‘I hungry’, as in Chinese.